 India’s large firms fail to realize their productivity and profitability potential; their productivity ranks only one-tenth to one-quarter of that of other emerging economies while profits continue to be concentrated among 20 firms in this space.

-India can capitalize on this trend to develop high-value service sectors such as higher education, medical tourism and elderly care that use demographic advantages for investments.
+India can capitalize on this trend to develop high-value service sectors such as higher education, medical tourism, and elderly care, which use demographic advantages for investments.
 Improving India’s financial sector quality will increase household savings while simultaneously stimulating productivity; creating deeper capital markets while funnelling savings directly into productive firms through efficient banking systems can simultaneously drive both savings and productivity increases.